ao-apps/ao-tlds/README.md

 * Small footprint, self-contained, no transitive dependencies - not part of a big monolithic package.

 ## Motivation
 [Top level domains](https://en.wikipedia.org/wiki/Top-level_domain) have become a moving target.
 Any API that includes a hard-coded list, array, enumeration, or even an external flatfile of top level domains will require some routine maintenance to update the list.
-We support many apps that are well established, and largely set-it-and-forget-it and routinely go long time periods without updates.
+We support many well-established and largely set-it-and-forget-it apps that routinely go long time periods without updates.
 We prefer to write low maintenance code and existing solutions do not fulfill this requirement.

 ## Evaluated Alternatives
 * [Apache Commons Validator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/DomainValidator.html) - Includes a hard-coded list of TLDs.
 Use of this API requires occasional updates of JARs and redeploys.